FlashCam/fcio/README.md

 # Development

-The `tmio` and `bufio` dependencies are pulled into the repository as git subtrees, not submodules, to provide an all-in-one repository to build fcio.
-Both dependencies are compiled directly into `libfcio.a`.
+The `tmio` and `bufio` dependencies are pulled into the repository as git submodules.

-To update from their origins run `scripts/subtree_pull_origin.sh`; this should only be necessary for developers!

-To push commits in the subdirectories upstream run `git subtree push --prefix externals/$repo $repo $branch`.
-In our case `$repo` is either `tmio` or `bufio` and `$branch` probably `master`.

 # Contact